Dumiy/Linuxiii/README.md

 source bin/activate
 ```

-After the environment is activated, you can go to the shared folder that was automatically created with Vagrant, and build with Ansible on VM3.
-This will run the roles you have on machine 3.
+After the environment is activated, you can copy the roles from the shared folder, made by Vagrant, and build with Ansible.
+This will run everything on machine 3.

 ```bash
 cp -r /shared_folder_JAT/ansible /home/vagrant/ansible/